amandaghassaei/gpu-io/docs/API.md

 	type: HALF_FLOAT | FLOAT | UNSIGNED_BYTE | BYTE | UNSIGNED_SHORT | SHORT | UNSIGNED_INT | INT,
 	// How many components does this DataLayer contain?
 	// Scalar state has 1 component, 2D vector fields have 2.
-	// Limited to 4 here because  WebGL textures only support up to RGBA channels.
+	// Limited to 4 because WebGL textures only support up to RGBA channels.
 	numComponents: 1 | 2 | 3 | 4,
 	// Optionally pass in initial data array, otherwise DataLayer is allocated but not initialized with a value.
-	// If you need to texture to be initialized to zero, you will need to manually write zero to it.
+	// If you need to texture to be initialized to zero, you must manually write zero to it (see DataLayer.clear()).
 	// For HALF_FLOAT types, pass in a Float32Array (there is no Float16Array in Javascript).
 	// Length of array must correspond to dimensions and numComponents. array?: TypedArray | number[],
 	// Filter to use when interpolating pixels during read operations.
-	// For 1D arrays this defaults to NEAREST, and for 2D arrays this defaults to LINEAR. filter?: LINEAR | NEAREST,
+	// For 1D arrays and 2D integer arrays this defaults to NEAREST.
+	// For 2D float arrays this defaults to LINEAR. filter?: LINEAR | NEAREST,
 	// Wrapping in X / Y, defaults to CLAMP_TO_EDGE.
 	wrapS?: REPEAT | CLAMP_TO_EDGE,